nicolastiennguyen/smart_fire_alerts/README.md

 This project implements an AI-powered fire sound detection system that enables users to upload .wav audio files for analysis.
 The system uses a pre-trained sound classification model (YAMNet from TensorFlow Hub) to process the uploaded audio and identify fire-related sounds, such as fire alarms, smoke detectors, sirens, and other emergency signals.
 When a fire-related sound is detected, the system sends an immediate SMS alert and publishes a notification to an Amazon SNS topic, simulating a rapid emergency response.

-> 🧪 This prototype is designed for local testing.
-The AWS infrastructure is fully implemented, but users are not expected to deploy it themselves.
+> 🧪 This is a prototype meant for local testing.
+All AWS services are in place, but you’re not expected to deploy them yourself.

 ---